rune/rune/docs/docs/quick-start.md

   game.cells[cellIndex] = playerId
   game.lastMovePlayerId = playerId

-  //...Rest of the logic, like checking for win condition }
+  // ... rest of the logic, like checking for win condition }
 ```